philipturner/differentiation/README.md

 ## Compatibility with Development Toolchains

-> Warning: Only depend on this package when compiling with release toolchains.
+<b>Only depend on this package when compiling with release toolchains.
 If you are using a development toolchain, ensure you DO NOT depend on this package.
-Doing so may cause undefined behavior.
+Doing so may cause undefined behavior.</b>

 Swift has no built-in way to detect presence of development toolchains - if it does, please contact me immediately!
 If your project regularly compiles with both release and development toolchains, you may need a complex build system to ensure this conditional dependency.
 For example, the development toolchains you test might always be of a higher Swift version than the release toolchains.
 You may hard-code conditional checks for a specific Swift version, but this will break after the next Swift release.